wp-graphql/docs.wpgraphql.com/src/content/docs/extending/custom-post-types-and-taxonomies.md

 Exposing custom taxonomies in WPGraphQL is simple.
 Much like custom post types, just 3 fields need to be added to the taxonomy registry.

-For example, here's how you could register a "Genre" Taxonomy that would be connexted to the "Books" post type:
+For example, here's how you could register a "Genre" Taxonomy that would be connected to the "Books" post type:

 ```
 add_action( 'init', function() {